 Project 2: Implementing User Programs in Pintos

-DescriptionIn this assignment, you are given a minimally functional thread system in Pintos.
-Your job is to extend the functionality of this system to gain a better understanding of synchronization problems.
+DescriptionIn this assignment, you are given a functional program loader in Pintos.
+Your job is to complete the Pintos system APIs so that programs can interact with the kernel and perform I/O operations (like printing to the screen, and reading from the keyboard).
 The complete description of this assignment and technical specifications can be found here.

 Submitting Your ProjectIf you have not done so already, register yourself for our grading system using the following command: